Radiotrophic fungus

-Most alleged radiotrophic fungi allegedly use melanin in some capacity to survive.
+Most radiotrophic fungi use melanin in some capacity to survive.
 The process of using radiation and melanin for energy has been termed radiosynthesis, and is thought to be analogous to anaerobic respiration.
-However, it is not known if multi-step processes such as photosynthesis or chemosynthesis are used in radiosynthesis or even if radiosynthesis exists in living organisms.
+However, it is not known if multi-step processes such as photosynthesis or chemosynthesis are used in radiosynthesis.

 Discovery

-Radiotrophic fungi were discovered in 1991 growing inside and around the Chernobyl Nuclear Power Plant.
-It was specifically noted that colonies of melanin rich fungi had begun to rapidly grow within the cooling waters of the reactors within the power plant, turning them black.
-While there are many cases of extremophiles (organisms that can live in severe conditions such as that of the radioactive power plant) microbiologist Arturo Casadevall believed that these fungi were growing because of the radiation rather than in spite of it.
+Many fungi have been isolated from the area around the destroyed Chernobyl Nuclear Power Plant, some of which have been observed directing their growth of hyphae toward radioactive graphite from the disaster, a phenomenon called “radiotropism”.
+Study has ruled out the presence of carbon as the resource attracting the fungal colonies, and in fact concluded that some fungi will preferentially grow in the direction of the source of beta and gamma ionizing radiation, but were not able to identify the biological mechanism behind this effect.
+It has also been observed that other melanin-rich fungi were discovered in the cooling water from some other working nuclear reactors.
+The light-absorbing compound in the fungus cell membranes had the effect of turning the water black.
+While there are many cases of extremophiles (organisms that can live in severe conditions such as that of the radioactive power plant), a hypothetical radiotrophic fungus would grow because of the radiation, rather than in spite of it.

 Further research conducted at the Albert Einstein College of Medicine showed that three melanin-containing fungi—Cladosporium sphaerospermum, Wangiella dermatitidis, and Cryptococcus neoformans—increased in biomass and accumulated acetate faster in an environment in which the radiation level was 500 times higher than in the normal environment.
-Exposure of C. neoformans cells to these radiation levels rapidly (within 20–40 minutes of exposure) altered the chemical properties of its melanin, and increased melanin-mediated rates of electron transfer (measured as reduction of ferricyanide by NADH) three- to four-fold compared with unexposed cells.
-Similar effects on melanin electron-transport capability were observed by the authors after exposure to non-ionizing radiation, suggesting that melanotic fungi might also be able to use light or heat radiation for growth.
+C. sphaerospermum in particular was chosen due to this species being found in the reactor at Chernobyl.
+Dadachova et al found that by exposing C. neoformans cells to these radiation levels, the organisms rapidly (within 20–40 minutes of exposure) altered the chemical properties of their melanin, and increased melanin-mediated rates of electron transfer (measured as reduction of ferricyanide by NADH) three- to four-fold compared with unexposed organisms.
+However, each culture was performed with at least limited nutrients provided to each fungus.
+The increase in biomass and other effects could be caused either by the cells directly deriving energy from ionizing radiation, or by the radiation allowing the cells to utilize traditional nutrients either more efficiently or more rapidly.

+Outside of the laboratory studies, similar effects on melanin electron-transport capability were observed by the authors after organism exposure to non-ionizing radiation.
+The authors did not conclude whether light or heat radiation would have a similar effect on the fungi.